followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/4 Command Columns.md

             // changes the width of the selection column to 50 pixels this.dataGrid.instance.columnOption("command:select", "width", 50);

+            // renders the selection column after other elements in the DataGrid this.dataGrid.instance.columnOption("command:select", "renderAsync", true);
         }
         modifyEditingColumn () {
             // places the editing column before all others